COVID-19 pandemic in Iowa: Education

 The University of Iowa, Iowa State University, and the University of Northern Iowa are expecting losses from the COVID-19 pandemic to exceed $76 million, $89 million, and $28 million, respectively.

 All three public universities are also considering freezing tuition and fees for the academic year 2020–21.

 Both University of Iowa and Iowa State University project decreased fall enrollment.

 On September 28, the University of Iowa had received over 450 complaints regarding non-compliance with coronavirus safety measures, including seven reports of failure to isolate or quarantine.
 Iowa City police responded to numerous calls about loud parties, noise, and COVID-19-related matters.
 The University of Iowa reported over 2,000 cases since August 16.
 Iowa State University had 1,701 cases since August 1.
 The University of Northern Iowa had 163 cases since Aug.
 17. University officials praised a bar closure in selected counties, set to expire on October 4, for "helping prevent spread among students."

 On September 29, a group of RAs at the University of Iowa started a petition for hazard pay, due to duties that included "delivering meals to infected students living on isolation floors", cleaning up biohazardous substances like blood and vomit, and enforcing a one-guest-per-person policy which included breaking up parties of intoxicated or maskless students.

-On October 6, the state teacher's union said that 39% of Iowa's 339 school districts, area education agencies and community colleges, 39% still did not require face coverings.
+On October 6, the state teachers' union said that 39% of Iowa's 339 school districts, area education agencies and community colleges, 39% still did not require face coverings.

 On October 7, "13 Iowa counties were over a 15% threshold set by Reynolds at which school districts may temporarily shift to online-only instruction."
 There were 927 children under age 17 and 4,171 educators who tested positive, with 568 of the educators were at risk of serious health complications.